gaorx8/WEFT-NSI-in-NuWro/README.md

 This repository provides the implementation used in our paper to study CCQE detection NSI effects within the WEFT framework.

+The model ROOT files used in this analysis are available on Zenodo: https://doi.org/10.5281/zenodo.18906516

 The workflow combines:
 1. NuWro (fixed commit)
 2. Oscillated atmospheric flux (nuSQUIDS + HKKM)